vadvoice/calculation-system/README.md

-# Triangle Area Calculator
+# Calculation System

-This is a simple Avalonia UI application that calculates the area of a triangle based on user input for the base and height.
+This is a simple Avalonia UI application that calculates results based on input values

 ## Prerequisites
+- C#
 - .NET 5.0 or later
 - Avalonia UI